List of international cricket five-wicket hauls by Ravichandran Ashwin

 In cricket, a five-wicket haul (also known as a "fifer") refers to a bowler taking five or more wickets in a single innings.
-This is regarded as a notable achievement, and as of October 2024 only 49 bowlers have taken 15 or more five-wicket hauls at international level in their cricketing careers.
+This is regarded as a notable achievement, and as of October 2024 only 54 bowlers have taken 15 or more five-wicket hauls at international level in their cricketing careers.
 Ravichandran Ashwin – a right-arm off break bowler – is a Test, One Day International (ODI) and Twenty20 International (T20I) cricketer who represents the India national cricket team.
-In a 2016 interview, former Sri Lanka spinner Muttiah Muralitharan described Ashwin as the "best current Test spinner".
-As of September 2024, Ashwin has taken 32 five-wicket hauls in international cricket; he ranks ninth in the all-time list, and second among his countrymen.
+In a 2016 interview, former Sri Lankan cricketer Muttiah Muralitharan described Ashwin as the "best current Test spinner".
+As of September 2024, Ashwin has taken 37 five-wicket hauls in international cricket; he ranks joint-fourth in the all-time list, and joint-first among his countrymen.

 Ashwin made his Test debut in November 2011 against the West Indies.
 He took nine wickets in the match, including a five-wicket haul in the second innings.
 India won the match and his performance earned him the man of the match honour.
 His career-best figures of seven wickets for 59 runs came against New Zealand in October 2016; in the process he also became the fifth bowler to take six five-wicket hauls against them.
 He has picked up ten or more wickets in a match on seven occasions.
 Ashwin made his ODI and T20I debuts in June 2010 against Sri Lanka and Zimbabwe, respectively, and is yet to take a five-wicket haul in both formats.
-His four wickets for 25 runs against the United Arab Emirates in the 2015 World Cup remain his best in ODIs, while his figures of four wickets for 8 runs against Sri Lanka are the fourth-best by an Indian in T20Is.
+His four wickets for 25 runs against the United Arab Emirates in the 2015 World Cup remain his best in ODIs, while his figures of four wickets for 8 runs against Sri Lanka are his best in T20Is.